axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/installation/index.rst

    - Log in with user that MUST have permission to start all processes of your application (not only favorite processes) to avoid wrong migration.
    - Run ``MigrateUserFavoriteProcesses/migrateUserFavoriteProcesses.ivp`` to migrate all user favorite processes in your application.

-8. The ``APPLY_JSON_CONFIGURATION_FILE_FOR_TASK_DETAILS`` Portal setting will be activated by default.
-If you don't want to use the task details with new style, please deactivate this portal setting.
+8. The ``JSON_CONFIGURATION_FOR_TASK_DETAILS`` and ``JSON_CONFIGURATION_FOR_CASE_DETAILS`` Portal setting will be activated by default.
+If you don't want to use the task/case details with new style, please deactivate this portal setting to keep your old customization.

 Migrate 8.x to 9.1
 ------------------